-Compulsory for students enrolled in subjects within the School of Animation Arts
+Optional for students enrolled in subjects within the School of Animation Arts

-This is a comprehensive online Software Training course with the aim to train and familiarise first year students with the 3D software, Blender.
-This online course will provide students with the basic knowledge of the software's application, workflow and pipeline with regards to 3D sculpting.
-This Software Training course will educate the students on the software's interface, navigation and the use and implementation of each 3D sculpting tool.
-Blender Basics consists of 8 weeks of prescribed video tutorials for students to watch and complete online.
-Students will complete a final assignment at the end of the 8 weeks as an evaluation of their accumulated knowledge gained throughout the 8 week course.
+This is an online Software Training course with the aim to train and familiarise first year students with the basic application of the 3D software, Blender.
+This online course will provide students with the fundamental knowledge of the software's application, workflow and pipeline with regards to 3D primitive modeling.
+This Software Training course will educate the students on the software's interface, navigation and the use and implementation of the transform tools.
+Blender Basics consists of 8 units of prescribed video tutorials for students to watch and complete online, within a 2 week period.
+Students will complete a final assignment at the end of the 8 units as an evaluation of their accumulated knowledge gained throughout the online course.

-- + Understand the various menu-driven functions of 3D software - + Understand how functions are grouped through interface layout in 3D software - + Understand different forms of providing user input through keyboard and mouse operations - + Demonstrate an understanding of the 3D Sculpting tools - + Provide final projects that satisfy requirements outlined in a brief
+- + Understand the various menu-driven functions of 3D software - + Understand how functions are grouped through interface layout in 3D software - + Understand different forms of providing user input through keyboard and mouse operations - + Demonstrate an understanding of 3D space and volume - + Provide a final project that satisfy requirements outlined in a brief